Best secured card for flat-rate rewards

 Though the Quicksilver Secured is a terrific secured card option for credit-builders, offering solid rewards at a low cost, it’s not necessarily the best fit if you want to maximize your earnings or get more control over your deposit and credit limit.

-Long considered one of the best secured cards on the market, the Discover it Secured card could beat out the Quicksilver Secured when it comes to rewards value thanks to its higher rewards rate in the popular categories of gas and restaurants as well as a unique introductory offer that sees Discover automatically matching all the cash back you’ve earned at the end of your first year.
-If you see yourself spending heavily in those categories or with the card in general, the Discover it Secured card’s earnings could easily outpace those of the Quicksilver Secured, at least in the first year.
-Add to this the card’s higher maximum deposit limit of $2,500, which could make it much easier to keep your credit utilization in check, and the Discover it Secured stands a robust alternative to the Quicksilver Secured.
+Long considered one of the best secured cards on the market, the Discover it® Secured Credit Card could beat out the Quicksilver Secured when it comes to rewards value thanks to its higher rate in gas and restaurants categories.
+The card also touts an introductory offer in which Discover automatically matches all the cash back you’ve earned at the end of your first year with the card.
+If you spend heavily in those categories, or with the card in general, the Discover it® Secured Credit Card’s earnings could easily outpace the Quicksilver Secured’s, at least in the first year.
+Add the card’s higher maximum deposit limit of $2,500, which could make it much easier to keep your credit utilization in check, and the Discover it® Secured Credit Card stands as a robust alternative to the Quicksilver Secured.

 One of the key advantages of the OpenSky Secured Visa is its deposit and credit limit flexibility.
-You can put down anywhere from $200 to $3,000 and get a matching credit limit, the high end of which easily beats the maximum limit offered by the Quicksilver Secured and is one of the highest maximum limits available on a secured card.
+You can put down anywhere from $200 to $3,000 and get a matching credit limit, the high end of which easily beats the maximum limit the Quicksilver Secured offers.
+It’s also one of the highest maximum limits available on a secured card.
 If you have the cash to spare, opting for such a high limit will give you much more wiggle room when it comes to credit utilization.
-And since credit utilization makes up 30 percent of your FICO credit score, maintaining a low balance with a high limit can fast-track your credit-building efforts.
+Since credit utilization makes up 30 percent of your FICO credit score, maintaining a low balance with a high limit can fast-track your credit-building efforts.
 The barrier of entry for this card also does not require a credit check or even a bank account to get started.
 On the downside, the card will certainly cost more than the Quicksilver Secured due to its modest annual fee and lack of rewards.